A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Case Studies

 The Employee Selection (ESL) dataset \cite{Ben-David1989LearningConcepts} comprises profiles of candidates applying for specific industrial roles.
-The four input variables are scores, from 1 up to 9, assigned by expert psychologists based on the psychometric test outcomes and candidate interviews.
+The four input variables are scores, from 0 up to 9, assigned by expert psychologists based on the psychometric test outcomes and candidate interviews.
 The output presents an overall score on an ordinal scale from 1 to 9, indicating the extent to which each candidate is suitable for the job.
 As stated in \cite{Cano2019MonotonicSets}, the ESL dataset is one of the benchmarks in the literature on monotonic datasets.
-Each four variables are monotone as a better performance in a psychometric test should be reflected in an increased overall score.
-Therefore, a model violating the monotonic constraint would be generating unethical predictions penalizing a candidate for having a better psychometric test.
+Each four variables are monotonically increasing as a better performance in a psychometric test should be reflected in an increased overall score.
+Therefore, a model violating the monotonicity constraint would be generating unfair predictions by penalizing a candidate for achieving a higher score on a psychometric test, which is intended to measure their suitability for the job.

 The dataset is comprised of four input variables and a total of 488 instances.
-Within these instances, 75$\%$ (366 instances) have been further divided into a 75/25 split for training (274 instances) and validation (92 instances) purposes.
-The remaining 25$\%$ (122 instances) has been allocated for testing.
-As mentioned before, the four input variables have values ranging in $[1,9]$.
-Therefore, the inputs are min-max scaled to transform each variable to $[0,1]$ so the inputs domain is $\Omega = [0,1]^4 \subset \mathbb{R}^4$.
+As mentioned before, the four input variables have values ranging in $[0,9]$ and the output variable is comprised in the interval $[1,9]$.
+Therefore, the input and the output are min-max scaled to transform each variable to $[0,1]$ so the inputs domain is $\Omega = [0,1]^4 \subset \mathbb{R}^4$ and the output domain is $[0,1]$.

+As previously highlighted, one concern of the proposed methodology is the number of executions required to certify the ANN's partial monotonicity.
+As shown in Proposition \mbox{\ref{prop:rad_mono}}, the radius of certified partial monotonicity is inversely proportional to the Lipschitz constant of the ANN, meaning that a larger Lipschitz constant could reduce the radius and increase the difficulty of ensuring monotonicity.
+To mitigate this limitation, the inputs and outputs are min-max scaled to the $[0,1]$ range.
+This normalization, combined with the application of weight decay penalization, helps to constrain the values of the weight matrices within the $[0,1]$ interval, reducing their $L^2$ norm and, consequently, the Lipschitz constant upper bound (Eq. \mbox{\ref{eq:lip_up_bound}}).